HelloWatt/django-compose-tags/README.md

 **Compose templates easily**

-Django Compose tag provide two template tags, `compose` and `slot` that make template composition easy, with an api close to the `include` template tag.
+Django Compose tag provide a template tag for templates composition, with an api close to the `include` template tag.

 ---